Bengal Merchant (1812 ship): Spanish ownership

 Between 1816 and 1818, Bengal Merchant was in Spanish hands.
 After her return to British ownership and Calcutta registry, she became a Free Trader.

 In early 1820, Bengal Merchant was at Canton.
 She had 300 chests of opium.

-Between September 1821 and December 1827, Bengal Merchant was Captained by Alexander Brown of Farnham in Surrey, on six different occasions.
-In February of 1822, the Times Newspaper shipping News stated; "For Bengal, to sail from Portsmouth, the Teak ship Bengal Merchant of 500 tons, Commander Alexander Brown, carries a Surgeon, superior accommodation, and equal in every respect to the East India Company's regular ships".
-It apparently didn't sail until June of 1822, the African court Calendar reported; Hon Company's Chartered Ship Bengal Merchant, Alexander Brown, Calcutta and Madras, London, Sugar and Saltpetre, 20th June.
+Between September 1821 and December 1827, Bengal Merchant was Captained by Alexander Brown of Farnham in Surrey, on six occasions.
+In February 1822, the Times Newspaper shipping News stated; "For Bengal, to sail from Portsmouth, the Teak ship Bengal Merchant of 500 tons, Commander Alexander Brown, carries a Surgeon, superior accommodation, and equal in every respect to the East India Company's regular ships".
+It apparently didn't sail until June 1822, the African court Calendar reported; Hon Company's Chartered Ship Bengal Merchant, Alexander Brown, Calcutta and Madras, London, Sugar and Saltpetre, 20th June.
 On other occasions, Captain Brown Chartered the Ship through Smith Inglis and Co of Mansion House.